What We Make

 Italian beef, brats, burgers, antipasto, pizza, chopped into relish.

-Citrus & Herb Fermented Cucumbers + Onion
+Citrus & Herb Cucumbers

 Charcuterie, grilled meats, cocktail garnish, or straight out of the jar.

-Fresno Fermented Hot Sauce
+Fresno Hot Sauce

 Whole-Seed Fermented Mustard